Aaron98990/ways-of-the-game/misconduct.md

 - implying bias because the other team is getting favorable calls
   - "Call it both ways." / "Call the game fairly"
   - "Put a red (opposing team) jersey on" / "It's 12 vs 11" / "We don’t get those type of fouls"
-  - “Whose side are you on?” / “You hate us” / "How much did they pay you?"
+  - “Whose side are you on?” / “You hate us Africans”  / "How much did they pay you?"
 - For a match offical who has done past games with a team/person, referencing past games is not appropirate while disagreeing with a decision
   - "You do this everytime" / "You are screwing us like you did last time"
 - excessive complaining about changing a decision on advice of another match official or "overruling" the assistant referee